When looking for something to nudge you gently into snoozeland, is warm milk better than a specially formulated sleep beverage?

 You might have noticed there’s plenty of buzz around specialty waters that boast sleep benefits as part of a “functional beverages” trend.
 They come stacked with ingredients known to have a beneficial effect on reducing stress and creating a greater sense of calm.

 California-based Neuro Drinks has introduced Neuro Sleep, which relies on melatonin, the body’s own sleep-inducing hormone, along with amino acids that help with relaxation, plus extracts of pomegranate, acai and blueberry.
 The drink is vegan, gluten-free, lactose-free and has just 35 calories a bottle.
 The star ingredients include magnesium citrate, l-theanine, melatonin and 5-hydroxytryptophan (also known as 5-HTP), a type of amino acid.
-Magnesium, one of the key ingredients, is known for its ability to calm nerves and lessen anxiety.
+Magnesium, known for its ability to calm nerves and lessen anxiety.

 A new option has been introduced by Growing Naturals with its new lineup of Benefit Blends products, a selection of plant-based, low-sugar, protein drink supplements made from pea and rice proteins.
 The P.M.
 Restore Powder (chocolate flavored) can be blended with water or any type of milk, served hot or cold.